-Because Soil Zone maps highlight soil patterns, you can alter existing irrigation, fertility and production practices, making the most of the current season.
+Because these maps highlight soil patterns, you can alter existing irrigation, fertility, and production practices, making the most of the current season.
 Moreover, the maps are effective tools for determining where to sample soils and how to draw next season's crop-management zones.

-The Soil Zone information layer can be used in a desktop GIS or on-line tools offered through Satellite Imaging Corporation to generate sampling points or Variable Rate Application (VRA) maps as shown at right.
+The soil zone information layer can be used in a desktop GIS or online tools offered through Satellite Imaging Corporation to generate sampling points or Variable Rate Application (VRA) maps.

 For more information on our products and services or for a consultation, please contact us.